Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Tycho W. Peterson - JPMorgan Securities LLC

 Hey.
 Thanks.
 Maybe first on just the revenue outlook.
-Dow, I want to make sure you're not factoring any sort of change in sentiment on just the House (43:07) from a CapEx front.
-I know on the relative pecking (43:09) order issues you called out that that wasn't really listed there, but any sort of change in behavior around ACA?
+Dow, I want to make sure you're not factoring any sort of change in sentiment on just the hospital CapEx front.
+I know on the relative pecking order of issues you called out that that wasn't really listed there, but any sort of change in behavior around ACA?

 Dow R. Wilson - Varian Medical Systems, Inc.